COVID-19 PREPAREDNESS PLAN

 In addition to the offenses under the Quarantine Act, international students and their dependents, as Temporary Residents or Foreign Nationals authorized entry, may face consequences under the Immigration and Refugee Protection Act, such as being deemed inadmissible and subject to a removal order, for any non-compliance with quarantine requirements under the Quarantine Act.

 International students must be reminded that a student permit alone is not a travel authorization.
-IRCC will communicate to international students once travel authorization has been granted and remind them that this authorization may be cancelled if the circumstances in their destined institution or province change.
+IRCC will communicate to international students once travel authorization has been granted and remind them that this authorization may be canceled if the circumstances in their destined institution or province change.

-Information about exiting your quarantine
+Information about exiting your quarantine:

 - On or after day 14 of your quarantine period, you will be required to take a COVID-19 test.
 Visit the COVID-19 Testing in TORONTO

-- After taking the COVID-19 test, you must remain in quarantine until you get a negative test result, unless public health advises otherwise.
+- After taking the COVID-19 test, you must remain in quarantine until you get a negative test result unless public health advises otherwise.

 - You must then send your test result to Harris Institute, via email.
 If it is negative, you can exit your quarantine.
 If it is not negative you must await further direction from Toronto Public Health.

 - Read City of Toronto’s information on how to stop the spread of COVID-19.

 - Limit your close contacts (the people you can hug and touch without physical distancing) to only those people within your own household and maintain two meters (six feet) physical distancing from everyone else.